JamesKBowler/fxcollect/README.md

 Total drive usage for the database (excluding OS etc) from 59 instruments, is 41GB as of 29/04/2017

+Operating System:
-I am using on Ubuntu Server 16.04 (without GUI) for testing, however this will run on most Linux OS with/without GUI.
+   Ubuntu Server 16.04 (without GUI) for testing, however this will run on most Linux OS with/without GUI.

 1. First install all dependencies in the requiements.txt and Python 2.7